Best Ethical Investment Funds: Our Top Picks In 2023

 - Base of the pyramid (addressing the needs of the world’s poorest populations)

-This fund made was one of the major backers behind the the US biotechnology company “Moderna” makers of a Covid-19 vaccine.
+This fund made was one of the principal backers behind the US biotechnology company “Moderna” makers of a Covid-19 vaccine.

-The funds largest exposure is to the health care sector (35%), while its top 10 holdings include Tesla, Moderna, and Shopify.
+The fund’s largest exposure is to the healthcare sector (35%), while its top 10 holdings include Tesla Inc, Moderna, and Shopify.